 Different procedures are used to extract the oil, including carbon dioxide extraction, ethanol extraction, and hydrocarbon extraction (2).
 After extraction, the oil is refined and marketed as tinctures, capsules, topicals, chewable gummies, beverages, and other products.

-This post provides valuable insights into CBD oil’s safety for children, its benefits, age-appropriate dosage, and potential side effects and risks involved with its consumption.
+This post discusses the safety of CBD oil for children, including its advantages, age-appropriate dosage, and potential side effects and hazards associated with its use.

 Is CBD Oil Safe For Children?

 There’s no scientific evidence to prove the safety and efficacy of CBD oil for children.
 However, one CBD product, namely Greenwich Biosciences’ Epidiolex, has been approved for use as a part of a regulated medication to treat epilepsy in children by the US FDA (3).
 This prescription drug contains a purified form of CBD that helps treat seizures in children that occur in rare and severe epilepsy forms, such as Lennox-Gastaut syndrome and Dravet syndrome (4).

 Since these epilepsy forms do not respond to anti-seizure medications, CBD use becomes crucial.
 However, remember that using CBD oil as a standalone medication to treat epilepsy in children isn’t well-researched.
 Thus, if you want to use CBD oil for treating epilepsy or any other ailment in your child, consult a pediatrician.